QAInsights/performance-tools-benchmarking/ARTICLE.md

 >>>>>> table 2 - experiments.

+### Software Under Test

+Our Software Under Test (SUT) is a demo 'pet clinic' website developed by ycrash, we are using it's root path as our targeted API.
+It runs on EC2 Instance t3a.medium with 2 vCPUs, 4 GB of memory and a standalone load balancer.

-### Performance test scenario
+### Performance Test Scenario

 Our performance test scenario is very simple, we spin up 1000 virtual users in a ramp-up period of 60 seconds, then each of the virtual users sends an http request every 1-5 seconds in a uniform distribution.
-Load was kept for 1 hour
+Load was kept for 1 hour.

 ## Measurements:
 1. CPU usage - collected from AWSs cloud-watch